yoong93/HololensVolumeRendering/README.md

   - Scale Model : Start scaling the model by vertical navigation.(Hold your finger after air tap, and move vertically)
   - Rotate Model : Start rotating the model by navigation in any direction.
   - Reset Model : Resets the model to original rotation / scale.
 Model is placed right in front of host.
+  - Start Tracking : Start Tracking the model.

+## 3. Tracking

+## 4. Volume Rendering
-## 3. Further Application
+## 5. Further Application
-  - Adjust the remote hololens unit position by keyword recognizer.
   - Model picked from Onedrive / filepicker.
-  - User can enter IP address to look for sharing service.

-  - Real World Anchor
-  - Analyzing volumetric data
+  - Optimization of Volume Rendering, Transfer Function